uptheirons78/tinyhouse-v1/README.md

 ### STEP-08 Branch
 Installed **ANT Design** with `yarn add antd` and styled application importing different components from the that framework.

+# PART TWO

+### STEP-09 Branch
+Created `.gitignore` inside `/server` folder and deleted the one in the main route.
+Updated styles inside `/client` folder and changed app names inside of `package.json` both for `/client` and `/server` folder.
+Added `react-router-dom` and created app routes inside `/src/index.tsx`.
+Created all the basic components to be rendered in routes (containing, for now, just h2 tag with component name).